Frequently Asked Questions

 The camp is for children in foster care and, for the safety of the children who often come from broken homes, we do not publish the camp location.
 Our camp is in central North Carolina and has cabins, cafeteria, meeting areas, and facilties for fishing, swimming, and other fun outdoor activities.

-• Is RFKC an overnight camp?
+• Is RFK an overnight camp?

 • What do Counselors do?